Supporting organizations going through change

 Analysis showed that at any given time the average employee was using their dedicated desk 63% of the time.
 Additionally, real estate costs in Toronto’s downtown core is some of the most expensive in Canada.
 To economize, the organization downsized their down-town footprint while providing a work environment that allows employees more flexibility on where and how they work.

 Recognizing that this shift, even thought it was favourable, would require a lot of change management, communication, and training.
 RSA hired Harbinger to support their people through the change to a remote workplace.

 RSA is no stranger to managing change.
 With an internal Change Management Centre of Excellence, they manage and support many of their small to medium change initiatives themselves.
 But they also know when to get help.

 We worked with the Better Ways of Working (BWOW) Project team to build a change program that was scalable to support the different needs of the many different business units within RSA.
 Creating a change management execution plan based on the PROSCI ADKAR model, we supported the transition from a traditional and somewhat antiquated office environment to a new, flexible workplace.

-Working with an internal communications partner and engaging external training vendors, we provided knowledge and support for the holistic approach they needed.
+Working with an internal corporate communications partner and developing customized training content we provided knowledge and support for the holistic approach they needed.